krasun/mrrporn/README.md

 ## MRRPorn

 Your daily safe dose of [MRR screenshots](https://mrrporn.com).
 All juicy these MRR screenshots in one place.
-Get inspired ~~or humiliated~~ now.
+Get inspired now.

 [Go to MRRPorn.com.](https://mrrporn.com)